-This is the sort of thing that your friendly neighborhood sysadmin would be familiar with, until you get into the realms of auto-scaling groups.
-Which use magic (metric tracking really) to spin up new VMs in response to increased demand.
+This is the sort of thing that your friendly neighbourhood sysadmin would be familiar with.
+Until you get into the realms of auto-scaling groups, which use magic (metric tracking, really) to spin up new VMs in response to increased demand.

 It’s got 3 S’s, so S3.
 This is an object store, rather than a file store.
 It’s interchangeable with file storage to an extent.
 But instead of using native OS commands, you interact with it using the AWS CLI tool.